nokia/srlinux-ndk-protobufs/README.md

 NDK protobufs are common across all SR Linux hardware platforms.

+Check out [ndk.srlinux.dev](https://ndk.srlinux.dev/) for generated proto documentation.

 ## Repository structure

 The `main` branch of this repository contains only the documentation.
-To reveal the proto files for a given NDK release, select the matching tag in GitHub UI.
+To see the proto files for a given NDK release, select the matching tag in GitHub UI.

-In addition to the proto source files, the repository contains the generated [NDK Protobuf documentation](https://rawcdn.githack.com/nokia/srlinux-ndk-protobufs/v0.2.0/doc/index.html) for each tagged release.

 ## Code generation